auso/auso.github.io/_pages/cv.md

     {% include archive-single-cv.html %}
   {% endfor %}</ul>

-- I apply the latest AI trends in the context of AI for video games at [Florida Universitaria](https://www.floridauniversitaria.es/).
+I apply the latest AI trends in the context of AI for video games at [Florida Universitaria](https://www.floridauniversitaria.es/).

-- I organize data mining competitions in the Data Science subject of the Master's in Big Data Analytics [UPV](https://www.upv.es/).
+I organize data mining competitions in the Data Science subject of the Master's in Big Data Analytics [UPV](https://www.upv.es/).

 Internatinalisation and leadership
 ======
+**My goal is to continue innovating and applying my skills to solve complex problems and add value in both industry and academia**.

 I have enriched my academic journey with impactful research stays at renowned public centres:
 - Univ.
 Politécnica de Valencia 12/03/2014- 15/07/2015.
 Postdoctoral.
 Machine learning models.
 - University of Kingston.
 01/05/2010 - 31/08/2010.
 Postdoctoral.
 Action segmentation and recognition.